Ross Stores Inc. (ROST): These Numbers Show Where NASDAQ:ROST Stock Is Going Next

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 6.11% loss in the last 1 month and extending the period to 3 months gives it a 9.13%, and is 0.28% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.50% over the week and 2.59% over the month.
+The stock witnessed a 5.71% loss in the last 1 month and extending the period to 3 months gives it a 7.39%, and is -2.18% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.87% over the week and 2.67% over the month.

 Ross Stores Inc. (ROST) Analyst Forecasts

-Ross Stores Inc. is expected to release its quarterly report on 05/27/2021 and quarterly earnings per share for the current quarter are estimated at $1 with sales reaching $4.27B over the same period.The EPS is expected to grow by 8.00% this year, but quarterly earnings will post -21.80% year-over-year.
-Quarterly sales are estimated to shrink -3.40% in year-over-year returns.
+Ross Stores Inc. is expected to release its quarterly report on 05/27/2021 and quarterly earnings per share for the current quarter are estimated at $0.89 with sales reaching $3.64B over the same period.The EPS is expected to grow by 8.00% this year, but quarterly earnings will post 34.10% year-over-year.
+Quarterly sales are estimated to grow 78.50% in year-over-year returns.

 Ross Stores Inc. (ROST) Top Institutional Holders